Metro Detroit and Ann Arbor

-Metro Detroit Makes the Plymouth Experience Even Better!
+Metro Detroit and Ann Arbor Make the Plymouth Experience Even Better!

-Plymouth is the best place to stay and play when visiting Metro Detroit because of our fantastic shopping and dining options along with easy access to visit the rest of what this dynamic region has to offer.
+Plymouth is the best place to stay and play when visiting Metro Detroit and Ann Arbor because of our fantastic shopping and dining options along with easy access to visit the rest of what this dynamic region has to offer.

 The Henry Ford: